takahiro-umeda/attendance-checker-for-king-of-time/README.md

     - GitHub secrets name: SLACK_INCOMING_WEB_HOOK_URL
     - value: https://hooks.slack.com/services/xxxxxxxx/yyyyyyyy/AAAAAAAAAAAA

+3. Enable GitHub Action on your forked repository. to do this, visit Actions tab.

-3. Change job schedule on .github/workflows/main.yml. if you needed.
+4. Change job schedule on .github/workflows/main.yml. if you needed.
 Default schedule is '0 2,13 \* \* 1-5' (Mon-to-Fri, JST 11:00 and 22:00)

-4. Just wait for running `attendance-time-check` action!
+5. Just wait for running `attendance-time-check` action!

 ### via Docker